 - Divisions have a major role in the life and history of the Geological Society of America, starting with the first Division formed in 1947.

-- Divisions build and shape the scientific exchange that moves our professional forward.
+- Divisions build and shape the scientific exchange that moves the geoscience profession forward.

 - Division dues are inexpensive, so join today!